Cutaway (filmmaking)

 In film and video, a cutaway is the interruption of a continuously filmed action by inserting a view of something else.
 It is usually followed by a cut back to the first shot.
 A cutaway scene is the interruption of a scene with the insertion of another scene, generally unrelated or only peripherally related to the original scene.
 The interruption is usually quick, and is usually, although not always, ended by a return to the original scene.
-The effect is of commentary to the original scene, frequently comic in nature.
+The effect is of commentary to the original scene and creates variety.